Is your older dog not eating as much as he used to? If so, it’s natural to worry – but not always necessary.

 Your dog’s weight is as important as his appetite.

-If Fido seems to be hungry all the time and yet is losing weight, that might mean there’s a different type of health problem such as diabetes.
+If Fido seems to be hungry all the time and yet is losing weight, that might mean there’s a health problem such as diabetes.

 Thyroid issues can put appetite and weight gain/loss out of whack too.